-More than four years have passed since I’ve introduced my online position size calculator for EarnForex.com visitors.
+More than four years have passed since I have introduced my online position size calculator for EarnForex.com visitors.
 Since then it became very popular.
 A poll shows that about ¼ of this blog’s readers frequently use online Forex calculators, while Google Analytics shows that the current position size calculator form is the 4th most popular destination on EarnForex.com.

 Some features of this MetaTrader tool: